Create an API

 • Click Edit for your username, then scroll to the bottom of the page.

-• Your personal API key, granting you access to the Dashboard API, is labelled Tyk Dashboard API Access Credentials key
+• Your personal API key, granting you access to the Dashboard API, is labeled Tyk Dashboard API Access Credentials key

 API key location